VIth Sense: Top 5 Factors of a Weak Brand

 Your employees are a major touch point for your brand.
 Therefore, every employee should fully understand what the brand stands for, what the focus of your organization is, and how they should interact with your customers.
 Every single person at every level there should reflect the brand attributes.
 Don’t have brand attributes?
 Then you have a weak brand.

 You’re not alone, but that’s no consolation.
 A marketing campaign can certainly be a great tool in a branding effort.
 But, branding and ad campaigns are not the same thing.
-Branding is all about your promise to the marketplace and reflects what is inherent in your organization — your culture, your values and priorities, your deliverables.
+Branding is all about your promise to the marketplace and reflects what is inherent in your organization — your culture, your values, your priorities, and your deliverables.
 You should have a strategy to reinforce your brand among your key audiences.
 That strategy may include advertising tactics which support your brand.
 But your ad campaign is not your brand.

 Takeaway: Consumers purchase brands that they trust.
 Developing a strong brand in the mind of your most desired prospects makes the rest of your marketing so much easier.
 A weak brand means you’re competing on price.
 And who wants customers that want the cheapest price?